 - Hormonal birth control (eg, birth control pills) may not work as well while you are using Qsymia extended-release capsules.
 To prevent pregnancy, use an extra form of birth control (eg, condoms).
 The risk of irregular menstrual bleeding (spotting) may also be increased in patients taking hormonal birth control.
 Talk with your doctor if your menstrual bleeding changes.
 Discuss any questions or concerns with your doctor.

 - Diabetes patients - Qsymia extended-release capsules may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Lab tests, including blood electrolyte levels and kidney function tests, may be performed while you use Qsymia extended-release capsules.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Qsymia extended-release capsules should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use Qsymia extended-release capsules if you are pregnant.
 It may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
-Qsymia extended-release capsules is found in breast milk.
+Qsymia extended-release capsules are found in breast milk.
 Do not breast-feed while taking Qsymia extended-release capsules.